-Retail Sales Associate Career Information
+Retail Sales Associates

 Retail sales associates work in apparel, sporting goods and other related establishments, where they assist customers in selecting and purchasing merchandise.
 In addition to helping customers, retail sales associates stock items, take inventory, clean their work area and handle the cash register.
 They also create window and store displays and help keep the store presentable for customers.
 Many retail salespeople are employed on a part-time basis while going to school or working a second job.

 Although no formal education is required for becoming a retail sales associate, most employers prefer workers who have at least a high school diploma or a General Equivalency Development (GED) credential.
-Those with an associate or a bachelor's degree are more likely to advance to supervisory positions, such as store manager.
+Those with an associate or a bachelor's degree are more likely to advance to a supervisory position, such as store manager.
 Courses that prepare individuals for a career in retail sales include math, economics, English and public speaking.
 Many companies also provide on-the-job training to new hires.

 Retail sales associates should enjoy interacting with shoppers and be skilled at appeasing frustrated customers.
 A good memory can be helpful when referring customers to merchandise locations.
 Many stores expect retail sales associates to push certain products, so associates should also be persuasive and well-spoken.